dpti0904/Multi-Signal-Repository-Discovery/README.md

 A personal project exploring how to discover GitHub repositories that are functionally similar to a given project using more than just text similarity.

 The idea is simple: instead of searching by keyword alone, I wanted a system that combines multiple signals to answer a question like, “What other repositories are conceptually close to this project?”
 I built a pipeline that collects GitHub metadata, embeds README and description text, evaluates dependency overlap, topic similarity, and repository ecosystem signals, then ranks likely matches with a FAISS vector index.

-This project is a research-heavy but practical prototype for repo recommendation and similarity discovery.

 ---

 ## Why I built this